serhhatsari/Basic-C-Programs/README.md

 # Basic-C-Programs
-Basic C programs that I have built.
+Basic C programs that I have built when i started programming.